-- 1. The Public Audit Committee will take evidence today from the Auditor General for Scotland (AGS) on his report on The 2020/21 audit of the Crofting Commission, which was published on 13 October 2021. - Also relevant to the evidence session are the Auditor's 2020/21 annual audit report and the Auditor's Audit Dimensions and Best Value report to the Commission's Audit and Finance Committee for the year ended March 2021. - 3.
-The AGS has prepared a note on the key messages from the report, which, along with a copy of the briefing, can be found in the Annexe.
+- The Public Audit Committee will take evidence today from the Scottish Government on the Auditor General for Scotland's (AGS) report on The 2020/21 audit of the Crofting Commission, which was published on 13 October 2021.
+A copy of the report can be found in Annexe A. - 2.
+The Committee previously took evidence from the AGS on his report on 4 November 2021, the Official Report of the meeting can be read here.
+The Committee took further evidence from the Crofting Commission at its meeting of 2 December 2021, the Official Report of the meeting can be read here. - 3.
+Also relevant to the evidence session are the Auditor's 2020/21 annual audit report and the Auditor's Audit Dimensions and Best Value report to the Commission's Audit and Finance Committee for the year ended March 2021.

-Clerks to the Committee 1 November 2021
+Clerks to the Committee 13 December 2021